smarty/gitreview/README.md

     	path to your pre-existing code review file.
 If the file exists the final log entry will be appended to that file instead of stdout.
     	--> (default "SMARTY_REVIEW_LOG")
-  -roots-file string
-    	A colon-separated list of file paths, where each file contains a list of repositories to examine, with one repository on a line.
-    	-->
   -review string
     	Letter code of repository statuses to review; where (a) is ahead, origin/master (b) is behind origin/master, (e) has git errors,